bewillcott/bewsoftware-mdj-cli/src/docs/manual/index.md

 @@@
 use : articles
-title: Markdownj CLI
+title: ${program.title}
 @@@

 #[#top] ${program.title}
 ---

-This is a command-line program that uses the Markdownj Core library.
+This is a command-line program that uses the MDj Core library.

 It will process either a single file, all the files in a directory, or all the files in a directory tree.